GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

 ### 3. Importing and Configuring the Model in COMSOL:
 - **Connect to COMSOL Server:**
-  - Open COMSOL Multiphysics
+  - Open `COMSOL Multiphysics`
   - Navigate to `File > COMSOL MULTIPHYSICS server > Connect to server` to establish a server connection.
 - **Import Model:**
-  - Go to `File > COMSOL MULTIPHYSICS server > Import application from server > `my_reaction_set.mph`.
+  - Go to `File > COMSOL MULTIPHYSICS server > Import application from server > my_reaction_set.mph`.
 - **Model Setup:**
-  - Check that the species labels from COMSOL configurations under `Reaction Engineering > Initial Values,  Reaction Engineering > Additional Sources`.
+  - Check that the species labels match configurations under `Reaction Engineering > Initial Values,  Reaction Engineering > Additional Sources`.
-  - Ensure radiation dose consistency (e.g., `PHI[Gy/s]` in AuRaCh and COMSOL).
+  - Ensure radiation dose consistency in number and unit (e.g., `dose rate` in AuRaCh and `PHI` in COMSOL).

 ### 4. Running the Model and Comparing Results:
 - **Model Execution:**